jvdhorn/decaf/README.md

 A Python package for simulating diffuse scattering of X-rays in protein crystals

 # Requirements
-* Phenix/cctbx: runs in phenix.python (2.7.x) and depends on cctbx modules
+* Phenix/cctbx: runs in cctbx.python (2.7.x) and depends on cctbx modules
 * Numpy
 * Scipy
 * Matplotlib

 # Usage
-Make sure `phenix.python` is available.
+Make sure `cctbx.python` is available.

 Add package to `PATH` with
 ```